plasma-group/pigi/packages/docs/src/gp-spec/src/01-state/merkle-interval-tree.rst

 **********
 The `Plasma Cashflow`_ construction requires transactions that can efficiently reference `ranges of state objects`_ simultaneously.
 In order to preserve the properties of `Plasma Cash`_, we require a Merkle tree structure that will not allow for the existence of two transactions that reference the same state object.

-We provide a construction for such a tree, called a Merkle Index Tree.
+We provide a construction for such a tree, called a Merkle Interval Tree.
 This tree effectively commits to values that refer to corresponding ranges given by a ``start`` and an ``end``.
 The tree provides the property that for any range, there can exist at most **one** leaf node that references the range and has a valid Merkle proof.

 **************
 Tree Structure
 **************
-The Merkle Index Tree is a `binary tree`_ with special structures for leaf nodes and internal nodes.
+The Merkle Interval Tree is a `binary tree`_ with special structures for leaf nodes and internal nodes.

 Leaf Node
 =========
-The leaf nodes in a Merkle Index Tree represent a **range** and a value for thar range.
+The leaf nodes in a Merkle Interval Tree represent a **range** and a value for thar range.
 We describe leaf nodes as a tuple of ``(start, end, data)``.

 In TypeScript: